ckeditor/ckeditor5/docs/getting-started/setup/configuration.md

 ---
 category: setup
 menu-title: Configuring features
-meta-title: Configuration | CKEditor 5 documentation
+meta-title: Configuring editor features | CKEditor 5 documentation
 meta-description: Learn how to configure CKEditor 5.
 order: 20
 modified_at: 2024-05-06
 ---

-# Configuring CKEditor&nbsp;5
+# Configuring CKEditor&nbsp;5 features

 ## Adding features

-All the features of CKEditor&nbsp;5 are implemented by plugins.
-You can read more about them in the {@link framework/architecture/plugins plugins} guide.
-To add more features and customise your builds, you {@link getting-started/setup/installing-plugins install plugins} by importing them.
+All the {@link features/index features of CKEditor&nbsp;5} are implemented by plugins.
+You add plugins by importing them from the main CKEditor&nbsp;5 package, named `ckeditor5`.

 Listed below is an example configuration adding the {@link features/indent block indentation} feature.